-Maybe even your wedding party attendants.
+And you maybe want to consider the needs of your wedding party attendants as well.
 It depends on how badly you want these people to be there on your big day.

 3. Different times of the year cost different amounts of money for wedding events.

 Mid-December through May is priciest in the Caribbean.
-Winter at big ski areas costs a mint.
-Stay off the Atlantic seaboard from May through October if your budget is tight.
+Winter at big ski areas costs a mint, and stay off the Atlantic seaboard from May through October if your budget is tight.
 In some places, getting married on a Friday or Sunday can be less expensive, so it's a question to ask and something to explore.

 4. What other activities do you want to hold, in addition to the ceremony and reception?

 Welcome parties?
 A rehearsal dinner?
 Perhaps a farewell brunch?
-You've got to look at all of that on the calendar before you lock in a date.
-Have a clear understanding of what you're committing to for you and your guests.
+You've got to look at all of that on the calendar before you lock in a date and have a clear understanding of what you're committing to for you and your guests.